Dillonb/n64/README.md

 For Windows:

 1. Install dependencies: Visual Studio 2019 with the clang workload, vcpkg, CMake.
-2. Install nasm
-3. Run the following commands, replacing the vcpkg path with where you installed it:
+2. Run the following commands, replacing the vcpkg path with where you installed it:
 ```bash
 vcpkg install sdl2[vulkan]:x64-windows
 mkdir build